andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 .. code-block:: bash

-   sh $PCAFACTORY/all.sh write
+   sh $PCAFACTORY/run_all.sh write
    cd portions_moment0

-11. Run the principal component analysis (PCA) both for cloud portions and the cloud complex as a whole, and store the (PCA-derived) velocity fluctuations (dv) and spatial scales (l) in data files.
+11. Run the principal component analysis (PCA) both for the cloud portions and for the cloud complex as a whole, and store the (PCA-derived) velocity fluctuations (dv) and spatial scales (l) in data files.

 .. code-block:: bash